thecodingmachine/react-native-boilerplate/documentation/docs/04-Guides/01-Navigate.md

 ### Root file (`Application.{js, tsx}`)

-This serves as the root navigator, encompassing the safe area, default status bar settings, and the initial stack.
+This serves as the root navigator, which is responsible for handling the initial navigation of the application.
-The first stack includes the [`Startup`](/docs/data-fetching#fetching-data-at-startup) screen and the Main navigator.
+It's a simple stack navigator that includes the [`Startup`](/docs/data-fetching#fetching-data-at-startup) screen and an Example screen.

-### Main file `Main.{js, tsx}`

-The Main navigator is where the home screen resides.

 The workflow is designed so that when the application launches, the user is initially presented with the `Startup` screen.
 This screen takes on the responsibility of loading essential application data, such as user profiles and settings.
-Once this data is loaded, the `Startup` screen facilitates navigation to the `Main` navigator.
+Once this data is loaded, the `Startup` screen facilitates navigation to the `Example` screen.

-As your application evolves, you have the flexibility to extend the `Main` navigator by adding more screens and navigators.
+As your application evolves, you have the flexibility to extend this file by adding more screens and navigators.

 :::note Not a fan of the structure ?
 Please note that this navigation structure is intentionally kept simple, providing you with a foundational structure that you can build upon.